mattew124/latitude-card-tx-exporter/README.md

 # Latitude Finance Credit Card Transaction Exporter

 Latitude Finance offers good credit card products but their online system does not support data export.
-This userscript adds a link to download posted transactions as a CVS file.
+This userscript adds a link to download posted transactions as a CSV file.

 ## Supported Credit Card Web Sites